-The Issuer may, but is not required to, purchase from the trust estate the remaining financed student loans ten business days prior to any quarterly distribution date when the Pool Balance is 10% or less of the initial Pool Balance.
+The Issuer may, but is not required to, purchase from the trust estate created under the Indenture the remaining financed student loans ten business days prior to any quarterly distribution date when the Pool Balance is 10% or less of the Initial Pool Balance.
 If this purchase option is exercised, the financed student loans will be sold to the Issuer free from the lien of the Indenture, and the proceeds will be used on the succeeding quarterly distribution date to repay outstanding notes, which will result in early retirement of the notes.